flixytss/Protected-mode-git-barebones/README.md

     int 0x13
     jc disk_error
 ```
-`mov ah, 0x02` Move ah to the function **"Read Sector"**
+`mov ah, 0x02` Move ah to the function **"Read Sector"**.
-`mov al, 14` Move al to 14, That's gonna be the numbers of sector to read
+`mov al, 14` Move al to 14, That's gonna be the numbers of sector to read.
-`mov ch, 0` Move ch to 0, The cylinder
+`mov ch, 0` Move ch to 0, The cylinder.
-`mov cl, 2` Move cl to 2, The Sector to load, The First sector is our bootloader and the next is the kernel
+`mov cl, 2` Move cl to 2, The Sector to load, The First sector is our bootloader and the next is the kernel.
-`mov dh, 0` Move dh to 0, The head
+`mov dh, 0` Move dh to 0, The head.
-`mov dl, 0x00` Move dl to 0x00, The Next Sector direction
+`mov dl, 0x00` Move dl to 0x00, The Next Sector direction.
-`mov bx, 0x1000` Move bx tp 0x1000, offset where to save
+`mov bx, 0x1000` Move bx tp 0x1000, offset where to save.
-`mov es, bx` Move es to bx, The Segment
+`mov es, bx` Move es to bx, The Segment.
-`xor bx, bx` Restart bx, Define bx to 0
+`xor bx, bx` Restart bx, Define bx to 0.
-`int 0x13` Call the BIOS with the arguments already passed
+`int 0x13` Call the BIOS with the arguments already passed.
-`jc disk_error` If there is an error, jump to disk_error
+`jc disk_error` If there is an error, jump to disk_error.

+## Loading the GDT (Global Descriptor Table)
+### What's the GDT (Global Descriptor Table)?
+Is a fundamental data structure for x86 processors that provides information to the CPU about memory segments
+It's obligatory if you want to jump to protected mode

+`cli` Disable the interruptions to active the GDT
+`lgdt [gdt_descriptor]` Load the GDT